Meet The Team

 Psychiatric Nurse Practitioner

-Nick has been a nurse for almost 20 years.
-He has been practicing as an Adult Psychiatric Nurse Practitioner since 2007.
+Nick has been practicing as an Adult Psychiatric Nurse Practitioner since 2007.
 He earned both his BSN and MSN from Stony Brook University and is a Board-Certified Adult Psychiatric Nurse Practitioner.
 Nick is a member of the American Psychiatric Nurses Association, as well as the American Association of Nurse Practitioners.
 His depth of experience allows him to carefully individualize treatment plans for best possible outcomes.
 He believes in educating his patients, empowering them so that they fully understand the benefits of their treatment plan.
 His compassion and empathy makes him a valuable part of the Island Psychiatry team.
 Nick spends his extra time as a community volunteer (Mental Health Crisis Intervention).
 He loves to travel especially to places where there are beaches and boats.
 When he is not traveling you can surely find him on a golf course.

 Independent Psychiatric Nurse Practitioner